 Even if you don’t have a company, a devastating thing can still be downtime.
-It can upset visitors and really damage your reputation, and also hurt your positioning in search engines.
+It can upset visitors, damage your reputation, and hurt your positioning in search engines.
 And if you aren’t actively monitoring your site, you may not even know that it’s down.
-With all that said, you can see how it’s important to understand the need for a good web host with a good uptime rating.
+With all that said, you can see how it’s essential to understand the need for a good web host with a good uptime rating.

-The industry-standard measure for uptime is 99.9%, and this is what most web hosts adhere to.
+The industry-standard measure for uptime is 99.9%, which most web hosts adhere to.
 The document that governs how a host treats downtime is typically called a Service Level Agreement (SLA).
-This is the document that most hosts have that specifies what you can expect in terms of uptime, and what they’ll do if the uptime falls below that.
+Most hosts’ document specifies what you can expect in terms of uptime and what they’ll do if the uptime falls below that.

 In the case of Bluehost, they don’t specify an uptime percentage, which I’m not a fan of.
-They only say that it should be no more than 15 minutes for them to typically fix a problem which really isn’t saying much.
-DreamHost, on the other hand, has a 100% uptime SLA which is better.
-In the event of an outage though, they’ll only credit you for the downtime you experienced, not for an entire month of service like other hosts (such as HostGator).
+They only say that it should be no more than 15 minutes to fix a problem, which isn’t saying much.
+On the other hand, DreamHost has a 100% uptime SLA, which is better.
+In an outage, they’ll only credit you for the downtime you experienced, not for an entire month of service like other hosts (such as HostGator).

-To test Bluehost vs DreamHost in the area of uptime, I used Dotcom-Monitor to ping each server at 3 hours intervals for an entire year to see if the WordPress site hosted on it was up or down.
+To test Bluehost vs. DreamHost in uptime, I used Dotcom-Monitor to ping each server at 3 hours intervals for an entire year to see if the WordPress site hosted on it was up or down.

-You can see pretty clearly that Bluehost had a 12-month uptime percentage of 99.81% while DreamHost had a 12-month uptime percentage of 98.4%.
+You can see that Bluehost had a 12-month uptime percentage of 99.81%, while DreamHost had a 12-month uptime percentage of 98.4%.
 Both of these numbers are good, but Bluehost had better numbers here.
-While I like DreamHost’s SLA a bit better giving a specific number, I have to go with the hard numbers here and say the Bluehost in the area of online time (uptime) vs offline time (downtime).
+While I like DreamHost’s SLA a bit better, giving a specific number, I have to go with the complex numbers here and say the Bluehost in online time (uptime) vs. offline time (downtime).

-Again, I don’t like Bluehost’s SLA because it doesn’t specify a specific number for uptime/downtime, but my personal experience with Bluehost and DreamHost has been (aside from the hard numbers listed here) that Bluehost tends to have more reliable servers and better uptime in general.
-Some people who’ve used DreamHost extensively may have had a different experience, but I have typically tried to stay away from using DreamHost mainly because of their awful user interface which I try to avoid at all costs.
+Again, I wouldn’t say I like Bluehost’s SLA because it doesn’t specify a specific number for uptime/downtime.
+Still, my personal experience with Bluehost and DreamHost has been (aside from the complex numbers listed here) that Bluehost tends to have more reliable servers and better uptime in general.
+Some people who’ve used DreamHost extensively may have had a different experience.
+Still, I have typically tried to avoid using DreamHost mainly because of their awful user interface, which I try to avoid.

 Station, Service, Having Assistance Facilities

-Though pace and uptime may be the most important factors when selecting a host, support is important right up there.
-If you are unable to get support when you need it, it can be very difficult, particularly if your website is down or there is a billing issue, etc.
+Though pace and uptime may be the most critical factors when selecting a host, support is essential.
+It can be challenging if you cannot get support when you need it, mainly if your website is down or there is a billing issue, etc.

-We each have fairly good resources when looking at both organizations (Bluehost vs. DreamHost).
-Bluehost provides 24/7/365 talk, web, ticket, and email service.
+We each have pretty good resources when looking at both organizations (Bluehost vs. DreamHost).
+Bluehost provides 24/7/365 talk, web, ticket, and email services.
 Except for easy access to telephone support, DreamHost provides all the above.
-They do have an option to call you back from a technician, but it’s buried among their other support options and gives the impression that they don’t really want to talk to customers on the phone or deal with phone support at all.
+They do have an option to call you back from a technician, but it’s buried among their other support options and gives the impression that they don’t want to talk to customers on the phone or deal with phone support.

-Help is a fairly arbitrary term, but over the years may help experience with Bluehost has been much stronger than with DreamHost.
-I found that DreamHost chat help is often offline and Bluehost chat is always online, but sometimes, in my view, the waiting times (especially during peak hours) are too lengthy.
+Help is a somewhat arbitrary term, but over the years, my help experience with Bluehost has been much more substantial than with DreamHost.
+I found that DreamHost chat help is often offline, and Bluehost chat is always online, but sometimes, in my view, the waiting times (especially during peak hours) are too lengthy.

-Since Bluehost has easier access to telephone support and their conversation is more available (in my experience), in this category I have to offer Bluehost the win.
+Since Bluehost has more accessible access to telephone support and their conversation is more available (in my experience), I have to offer Bluehost the win in this category.

 User-friendliness: Bluehost / DreamHost

-Another important feature of a good web host is a good user experience to monitor and run the site.
-CPanel is the industry standard and it is what most web hosting firms are using.
+Another essential feature of a good web host is a good user experience to monitor and run the site.
+CPanel is the industry standard, and it is what most web hosting firms are using.
 With very little practice, it’s sleek, very user-friendly, and simple to use.
-Many site hosts either use cPanel with the default configuration / UI or place their own custom layout on top of cPanel (Bluehost and other hosts like HostGator do this).
+Many site hosts either use cPanel with the default configuration / UI or place their custom layout on top of cPanel (Bluehost and other hosts like HostGator do this).

-Unfortunately, this is one area where I really have to call out DreamHost and tell it like it is (I always do anyway).
-Their user interface is absolutely terrible, almost to the point of being unusable.
-For some reason, they don’t use cPanel and decided to have a custom interface.
+Unfortunately, this is one area where I have to call out DreamHost and tell it like it is (I always do anyway).
+Their user interface is terrible, almost to the point of being unusable.
+For some reason, they didn’t use cPanel and decided to have a custom interface.
 This isn’t always a bad thing per se, but their interface is clunky, confusing, and outdated-looking.
-It’s really one of the main reasons why I don’t use DreamHost for any new sites unless I have an older site sitting on their servers.
+It’s one of the main reasons I don’t use DreamHost for any new sites unless I have an older site sitting on their servers.

-If I have a client or business that’s hosted on DreamHost and I have to move their site to a new server it’s an absolute nightmare.
+If I have a client or business hosted on DreamHost and I have to move their site to a new server, it’s an absolute nightmare.
 I also, at this point, refuse to migrate sites to DreamHost because the process of setting up an FTP account and SQL databases is so confusing and silly it’s not even worth the effort.
 I don’t know how much else I can say here, but I’m 100% sure that DreamHost fails big in this category.
-If you do some searching online, you’ll find other people who complain about this as well.
-It’s really their biggest downside, and because of that (although this is a subjective but honest and thorough opinion) I have to say that Bluehost wins this category, and they win big.
+If you do some searching online, you’ll find other people who complain about this.
+It’s their biggest downside, and because of that (although this is a subjective but honest and thorough opinion), I have to say that Bluehost wins this category, and they win big.

 Pricing, Feature Bundles & Options

-In the hosting world, pricing can be all over the place due to a variety of factors.
+In the hosting world, pricing can be all over the place due to various factors.
 Here are some of those factors:

-Coupons—available from a number of sources for many different hosts.
+- Coupons—are available from several sources for many different hosts.
 They often create a steep initial discount that doesn’t renew.

-Renewal rates—these rates vary significantly compared to the initial signup prices.
-Some hosts will negotiate on these where others will not budge.
+- Renewal rates—these rates vary significantly compared to the initial signup prices.
+Some hosts will negotiate on these, whereas others will not budge.

-Plan pricing/feature changes—hosts are notorious for continually adjusting pricing in a number of ways and all throughout the season, which can make it hard to keep track of prices.
+- Plan pricing/feature changes—hosts are notorious for continually adjusting pricing in several ways and throughout the season, making it hard to keep track of prices.

-All of these factors can dramatically affect pricing, so it can be hard to compare two hosts based on pricing and features because they may change at any given time.
-Really, all that can be done is to take a snapshot at a specific point in time and compare then because things may change at any time in the future.
+These factors can dramatically affect pricing, so it can be hard to compare two hosts based on pricing and features because they may change at any given time.
+All that can be done is to take a snapshot at a specific point and compare them because things may change at any time in the future.

 Looking at DreamHost at the time of writing, the costs for their shared hosting are very clear.
 When you pay monthly, it’s $10.95/month, which operates at $9.95/month on an annual basis and functions at $7.95/month on a triennial basis.

 Bluehost has a more confusing pricing structure because if you sign up at once for 3 years, your lowest-priced shared hosting plan works out to be $3.45/month.
-Bluehost doesn’t allow you to pay on a monthly basis and their cheapest plan works out to be $5.95/month for shared hosting if you pay at once for 12 months and $4.95/month if you pay 24 months in advance.
+Bluehost doesn’t allow you to pay every month, and their cheapest plan works out to be $5.95/month for shared hosting if you pay at once for 12 months and $4.95/month if you pay 24 months in advance.

-DreamHost does on their shared hosting service offer unlimited domains and more flexible stuff (they only provide one account), but the initial cost is a bit more expensive.
-Renewal prices can differ so much that it’s very hard to say between hosts.
+DreamHost’s shared hosting service offers unlimited domains and more flexible stuff (they only provide one account), but the initial cost is a bit more expensive.
+Renewal prices can differ so much that it’s hard to say between hosts.

 So Bluehost’s overall winner vs. DreamHost is… Bluehost — winning in the overall series 4 out of 5 groups.

-When it comes to the most important factors — Speed, Uptime, Customer Service, and Ease of Use, Bluehost is really pulling ahead of DreamHost, especially in the Easy of Use category where the custom backend of DreamHost is really hurting them.
-The only category that was a tie is pricing, and given all the other factors, it’s not enough to sway DreamHost’s vote at all.
-If you’re searching for a good web host and comparing Bluehost vs DreamHost, I definitely recommend Bluehost.
+When it comes to the most critical factors — Speed, Uptime, Customer Service, and Ease of Use, Bluehost is pulling ahead of DreamHost, especially in the Easy of Use category, where the custom backend DreamHost is hurting them.
+The only category that was a tie is pricing, and given all the other factors, it’s not enough to sway DreamHost’s vote.
+If you’re searching for a good web host and comparing Bluehost vs. DreamHost, I recommend Bluehost.